 Sunday the 17th was to be a Picnic day up on the ski area but unfortunately due to a few participants being maimed or convalescing it was to be a BBQ at the club.
-A happy crowd on
+A happy crowd on a cool and cloudy day, perfect Augusta weather.
+Once again, cheers to the volunteers for their time helping with a myriad of chores that make sailing possible each Sunday.

-The photo was taken by Chris O'Hearn (lan's manager)
+The photo was taken by Chris O'Hearn (Ian's manager)

-The photo was taken at lan's recent concert in Bunbury, a 2oceansfm signed shirt was presented to lan as thankyou for being a loyal supporter of the station.
+The photo was taken at lan's recent concert in Bunbury, a 2oceansfm signed shirt was presented to lan as thankvou for being a loyal supporter of the station.

 Augusta Community Development Association Got feedback?
-Want to get involved?: augusta_acda@yahoo.com
+Want to get involved?: augusta\acda@yahoo.com